kimschles/hugo-portfolio/content/about.md

 Currently, I am a Site Reliability Engineer at [Fairwinds Ops](https://www.fairwinds.com/), and the Head of Education and Content for [Develop Denver](https://developdenver.org/).

-Previously, I cofounded [diversity](https://hirediversity.us/), and I was an Instructor and Curriculum Designer for the Web Development Program at Galvanize, a codeschool based in Denver, Colorado.
+Previously, I cofounded [diversity](https://hirediversity.us/), and I was an instructor and curriculum designer for the Web Development Program at Galvanize, a codeschool based in Denver, Colorado.

 Before tech, I was an elementary school special education teacher and instructional coach.